What laws protect me from disability discrimination?

 Explaining the Americans with Disabilities Act

 Under the ADA, a person is considered disabled if he or she actually has a physical or mental disability, has a past record of such a disability, or is regarded by others as having a disability even if no real disability exists.
-Both temporary and permanent forms of disabilities are covered under the ADA.
+Both temporary and permanent forms of disabilities are covered under the ADA, the most common of all disability discrimination laws.

 Generally speaking, the ADA prevents discrimination against disabled employees or job applicants so long as the disability does not make it impossible for the employee to do the job.
 Any person who actually cannot work is not covered by the ADA.
 That said, the ADA provides anti-discrimination protections to all disabled individuals who are able to work and those disabled individuals who can work if their employers took reasonable steps to help accommodate the disability.
 Most violations of the ADA are due to an employer’s failure to timely provide reasonable accommodations to disabled employees.